sawaiz/artDecoEarrings/readme.md

 ![layout-trim]

 Two pads on the back are to provide power from enameled wire that can be soldered, and then twisted and routed out through the mounting hole on top.
-Then after final testing the device can be encapsulated.
+Then after final testing the device can be encapsulated and then trimmed.

+![prototype-macro]
+A detail image of a fully assembled prototype before trimming

 ## PCB Ordering
 The board is a two-layer polyimide flex with 6/6mil spacing, plated through vias.
 These are generally the defaults boards so they can be made by most fabrication houses provided flex is an available option.
 A set of three was purchased at [Oshpark](http://oshpark.com/) for 2.00 USD and a shared project is available [here](https://oshpark.com/shared_projects/V0E4EFRY).